elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-visual-word-recognition-differ-between-the-left-and-right-visual-fields.md

 url: /learn/psychology/questions/how-does-visual-word-recognition-differ-between-the-left-and-right-visual-fields
 score: -1.0
 related_article1:
-    id: 164604
+    id: 164603
-    title: How does the arcuate fasciculus contribute to language function?
+    title: >-
+        What roles do Broca's Area and Wernicke's Area play in language processing?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-arcuate-fasciculus-contribute-to-language-function
+    url: /learn/psychology/questions/what-roles-do-brocas-area-and-wernickes-area-play-in-language-processing
 related_article2:
-    id: 164609
+    id: 164607
-    title: What are the advantages of using eye-tracking studies in human behavior analysis?
+    title: >-
+        What is the principle behind functional MRI (fMRI) and how is it used in language research?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-advantages-of-using-eyetracking-studies-in-human-behavior-analysis
+    url: /learn/psychology/questions/what-is-the-principle-behind-functional-mri-fmri-and-how-is-it-used-in-language-research
 related_article3:
-    id: 164614
+    id: 164607
-    title: How does cognitive linguistics view language as a cognitive tool?
+    title: >-
+        What is the principle behind functional MRI (fMRI) and how is it used in language research?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-cognitive-linguistics-view-language-as-a-cognitive-tool
+    url: /learn/psychology/questions/what-is-the-principle-behind-functional-mri-fmri-and-how-is-it-used-in-language-research
 related_article4:
-    id: 164604
+    id: 164599
-    title: How does the arcuate fasciculus contribute to language function?
+    title: >-
+        What is a phonological graph and why is it important in language development?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-arcuate-fasciculus-contribute-to-language-function
+    url: /learn/psychology/questions/what-is-a-phonological-graph-and-why-is-it-important-in-language-development
 related_article5:
-    id: 164607
+    id: 164601
-    title: What is the principle behind functional MRI (fMRI) and how is it used in language research?
+    title: >-
+        What are the key differences between phonological, syntactic, and semantic processing in language?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-principle-behind-functional-mri-fmri-and-how-is-it-used-in-language-research
+    url: /learn/psychology/questions/what-are-the-key-differences-between-phonological-syntactic-and-semantic-processing-in-language
 ---

 &nbsp;